-No one should suffer from discrimination, or be denied equal access to opportunities on the basis of race, gender, religion, disability, culture or family background.
-Children and young people who lack an attentive caregiver to protect and guide them are less likely to have their rights met, such as education, health care, citizenship and protection.
-They run a higher risk of experiencing social exclusion, poverty and other forms of inequality.
+No one should suffer from discrimination or be denied equal access to opportunities on the basis of race, gender, religion, disability, culture or family background.
+Children and young people who lack familial guidance or other support structures run a higher risk of experiencing social exclusion, poverty and other forms of inequality.
+They are less likely to have their rights met in areas such as education, healthcare, citizenship and protection.

 Goal 16 – Promote peaceful and inclusive societies

-Violence is also a major risk factor for children being removed from their family.
-At the same time, children who are separated from their family are at a higher risk of experiencing violence – they are easy targets for abuse, neglect and exploitation.
+Not only is violence a major risk factor for children being removed from their family, but those who are separated from their family are at a higher risk of experiencing further violence – they are easy targets for abuse, neglect and exploitation.

 SOS Children's Villages works to safeguard and protect all children.
 We are committed to ensuring the highest standards of care in our programmes.
 Additionally, we raise awareness about child abuse and neglect and advocate for improved protection for all children.
 We strengthen families to help prevent violence against children, teaching parenting skills and positive discipline techniques.
 We train care professionals in how to uphold and implement children’s rights in their work and fulfil quality standards in caring for children and young people.